DavidRouyer/pipedrive-dotnet/readme.md

 PipedriveClient client = new PipedriveClient(new ProductHeaderValue("PipedriveExample"), "[your organization url here]", "[your api key here]");
 ```

-You can obtain your secret API key from the API Settings https://[your organization].pipedrive.com/settings#api in Pipedrive.
+You can obtain your secret API key from the API Settings `https://[your organization].pipedrive.com/settings#api` in Pipedrive.

+## Debugging

+You can debug this library right from your application by configuring the [NuGet symbol server](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg#nugetorg-symbol-server).